research-ag/motoko-lib/README.md

 #### Comparison

-We measured the most commonly used sha256 implementations at between 48k - 52k cycles per chunk and the empty message at around 100k cycles.
+We measured the most commonly used sha256 implementations at between 48k - 52k instructions per chunk and the empty message at around 100k instructions.

 ## Unit tests